Volunteer visits for people living with the early stages of dementia or memory impairment in Halton.

 It can be difficult to maintain friendships in the early stages of memory loss.
 Yet, social connections are key to retaining communication skills and feeling happy.

-Our wonderful Memory Visiting Volunteers are specially trained to engage people experiencing the early to mid stages of memory impairment due to dementia, stroke or injury.
+Our wonderful Memory Visiting Volunteers are trained to engage people experiencing the early to mid-stages of memory impairment due to dementia, stroke or injury.

 Our professional staff team provides ongoing support to both clients and volunteers throughout their time together.
-They can also help clients and their families access additional programs as their needs change, including providing referrals to our Caregiver Support and Education programs and Adult Day Programs.
+They can also help clients and their families access additional programs and community support as their needs change, including providing referrals to our Caregiver Support and Education programs and Adult Day Programs.

 This program is offered free of charge through the generosity of our volunteers, funders and donors.

 - The client resides in the Region of Halton;

 - The client has a valid Ontario Health Card;

 - The staff and volunteers have the expertise to meet the person’s service needs;